Alternative

 Mintlify uses a proprietary JSON config format (mint.json), proprietary components, and proprietary hosting.
 Your docs live on their infrastructure.
 If you decide to leave, you're rewriting your config, replacing custom components, and migrating your content to a new structure.
 There's no export button that gives you a portable site.

 Mintlify's component library is closed source.
 Their MDX extensions are non-standard.
 A Mintlify project can't be built by any other tool.
 Sourcey uses standard markdown with directive extensions that degrade to plain text in any renderer.
-Your sourcey.config.ts and markdown files are the entire project — move them anywhere.
+Your sourcey.config.ts and markdown files are the entire project; move them wherever you want.

 03